2018–19 Brown Bears women's basketball team

 The 2018–19 Brown Bears women's basketball team represented Brown University during the 2018–19 NCAA Division I women's basketball season.
 The Bears, led by fifth year head coach Sarah Behn, played their home games at the Pizzitola Sports Center and were members of the Ivy League.
-They finished the season at 9–21, 1–13 to finish in a last place.
+They finished the season at 9–21, 1–13 to finish in last place.
 They failed to qualify for the Ivy League women's tournament.